CyberSuhayb/it-tools-ecs-deployment/README.md

 **Why did you host it on ECS instead of a VM or a free host like Vercel or Netlify?**

-Vercel or Netlify would have had this application online in minutes, which is exactly why I didn't use them.
-I wanted hands on experience with how containerised appliactions are really deployed and operated on cloud infrastructure.
-I chose ECS Fargate specifically so I could focus on container orchestration itself, without also having to patch, scale, or manage the underlying host.
+I considered Vercel and Netlify, since IT Tools is just a static frontend and either would have deployed it in minutes with zero configuration.
+I chose ECS instead because this project isn't really about the app instead it's a demonstration of how I'd design and operate infrastructure for a real system: networking, load balancing, container orchestration, IAM, and CI/CD authentication.
+Vercel and Netlify abstract all of that away, which is exactly why they weren't the right fit here.
+A plain VM was the other option, but ECS Fargate let me focus specifically on container orchestration without also managing patching or scaling of the underlying host.

 **How many users are there, or how many are you expecting?**

-Currently there aren't any production users.
-This project was built to learn and demonstrate cloud deployment.
-As it is currently configured, a single ECS Fargate task should handle around 50 concurrent users without issue, though this is dependent on a number of factors, for example the exact number and the kind of requests that are coming in and how much load each on puts on the task.
-However if I required more resources I could scale up the task's CPU and memory, or I could simply run more tasks behind the same Application Load Balancer.
-This straightforward part of scaling is the main reason in choosing this setup in the first place.
+This isn't a project with real users today, but I designed it the way I would a real production system rather than a personal script.
+The private-subnet architecture, remote state with locking, immutable image tagging, and separated CI/CD pipelines all reflect a system-design mindset aimed at correctness and safety under change, not just getting something online.
+As configured, a single ECS Fargate task would comfortably handle a modest amount of concurrent traffic, and scaling further is a matter of increasing the desired count or task size,   the architecture was built to support that without structural changes.

 ## Architecture